manu-chauhan/tiny-accelerate-from-scratch/README.md

-# tiny-huggingface-accelerate
+# tiny-accelerate
-A minimal working 🤗 accelerate
+A minimal working 🤗 accelerate + Nanotron for multiple DL parallel approaches

 ## `DataParallel.py` has: